mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     plt.ylabel('negative log likelihood loss')
     fig

-This last set of function is used to graph all those previous results we stored in the lists.
+This last set of functions are used to graph all those previous results we stored in the lists.
 First we create the figure (fig = plt.figure()).
 Next we plot the training loss, testing loss, and testing accuracy.
-The training loss is plotted with a lines as it changes more frequently, while the testing loss and accuracy are plotted on scatter plot as they appear less frequently.
-If you see me using the **zorder** in the plot and scatter functions, that is to set how the drawing height of the plotted values.
+The training loss is plotted with lines as it changes more frequently, while the testing loss and accuracy are plotted on scatter plot as they appear less frequently.
+Using **zorder** in the plot and scatter functions sets the drawing height of the plotted values.
 As training loss takes up the most space, we want that on the bottom (zorder = 1).
 As testing loss and accuracy aren't graphed as often, we want them more visible, so we put them on zorder 2 and 3.
-We then create a legend explaining the graphed values, as well as label the axes.
+We then create a legend explaining the graphed values, as well as labeling the axes.
 Finally, we draw the figure by calling **fig**.

 And with that, we are done!
 You should now have your first working neural network!